cdelorme/system-setup/linux/debian/wheezy/template.md

 ### Etc Skel & User Configuration

-_Changes made to `~/*` should be placed into `/etc/skel`, which will be distributed to all users._
+_Ideally, besides being in `~/`, the files created here can be placed into `/etc/skel`, where they will be distributed to all new users._

 **Setting up SSH:**

-If you intend to run a server headless and need to pull down contents from private repositories, this is the best way to accomplish that.
-Even with software such as the `keychain` package you will have to login and enter a password at boot time everytime.

-Obviously for security reasons you will want to make sure that any passwordless keys are not given write privileges to remote contents.

 To create a strong SSH key: